ON-LINE vs.

 A Brief History Of Time (Code)

-widely known that, in general, one second of video contains
+is widely known that, in general, one second of video

-30 frames or that one second of film contains 24 frames.
+contains 30 frames or that one second of film contains 24

-But the way in which these numbers are applied to editing
+frames.
+But the way in which these numbers are applied to

-is changing radically due to the digital revolution in
+editing is changing radically due to the digital revolution

-early twentieth century, the only way to capture a moving
+the early twentieth century, the only way to capture a

-visual image was to use a motion picture film camera-
+moving visual image was to use a motion picture film

-essentially, a device which "took" a rapid series of
+camera- essentially, a device which "took" a rapid series

 celluloid that was passed at a steady rate in front of the